Mr-Perfection/jobs-react-native/README.md

 # jobs-react-native
 Jobs search application using Indeed API, [React Navigation](https://reactnavigation.org/docs/intro/), and maps.

+*Disclaimer: I followed through Stephen Grinder's [Advanced React Native](https://www.udemy.com/react-native-advanced/).
+However, due to explosive growth of React Native, by the time I followed through his lecture, syntax and some navigation codes are outdated.
+I overcame these challenges by going to their official documentations.
+IF YOU ARE GOING TO FOLLOW HIS LECTURE, MAKE SURE TO CHECK package.json first to match the versions*

 ### Overview
 All the screens that I will be working on.
 ![alt text](demo/screens.png)